solarrabbit99/CustomShop/README.md

 A shop design with 27 available slots used only for selling items.
 The shop is capable of selling different types of items at once, each with its own price.

+#### Steps to buy items

+1. Right click on the vending machine.
+2. Select the item to purchase.
+3. Type the amount of item to purchase in chat.

+#### Steps to list items

+1. Sneak + punch the vending machine that you own with **empty main hand**.
+2. Put items into the shop, leaving one sample in main hand.
+3. Close inventory view and sneak + punch the vending machine again with the **item in main hand**.
+4. Type the price that you want to sell it for in chat.

 ### Newt's Briefcase

 A shop capable of holding virtually as much items of the same type as you want